Mortgage Broker vs Bank in North Brisbane, QLD: The 2026 Guide

 These concerns are understandable, but the reality of how the industry works tells a different story.
 Here's what matters more.

-- First Home Guarantee: buy with 5% deposit, no LMI, up to $1,000,000 in North Brisbane - available through both brokers and banks.
+• Australian Government 5% Deposit Scheme: buy with a 5% deposit, no LMI, up to $1,000,000 in North Brisbane.
+No income cap.
+Available through brokers and most participating banks.

-- Family Home Guarantee: single parents can buy with 2% deposit, no LMI, up to $1,000,000 - previous homeownership doesn't disqualify.
+• Family Home Guarantee: single parents can buy with a 2% deposit, no LMI, up to $1,000,000.
+Previous homeownership does not disqualify you.

 How does the broker vs bank comparison actually work in practice?